Online course

 • Catching up

-• Time allowing: Adding spatial correlation to GLLVMs.
+• Adding spatial or temporal correlation to a GLLVM

 PRE-REQUIRED KNOWLEDGE